AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-image-sets.md

 1. In the Response Template drop-down list, do one of the following:

     * To use the default response, select **[!UICONTROL Default]**.
 The XML for the template design appears, dimmed, in the User Template text box.
     * To create your own response template, select **[!UICONTROL Custom]**.
 In the User Template text box, type the template XML definition.
-You can use the default template that is already defined in the text box as a base for your own response.
+You can use the default template that is already defined in the text box as a basis for your own response.

 1. (Optional) In the Default Response box, type the text that you want to appear if Adobe Dynamic Media Classic encounters an error in retrieving information for an Image Map.
-For example, if the system receives a company name and an Image Set name, but no rollover identifier, this message appears for the user.
+For example, if the system receives a company name and an Image Set name but lacks a rollover identifier, this message appears for the user.
 1. In the Response TTL text field, enter the number of hours that you want to wait before caching the data.

     * Set a lower number if the data is updated frequently throughout the day.